LeeroyJenks/type-in/README.md

 # type-in
-A jQuery plugin that types in and out from one text to the next.
+A jQuery plugin that types in from one text to the next.
 Allows for multi-colored multi-element text.

 ##Demo
 [plugins.getdans.info/type-in](http://plugins.getdans.info/type-in)